Estimated reading time: 16 minutes

 This is a lovely time in relationship.
 Because of the energy that’s been channelled into building self and relationship at the same time, you emerge with a well-developed, well-defined and competent identity.
 You know how to resolve your own and your partner’s anxieties and insecurities quickly, negotiation is not as difficult as before.
 You know more clearly who you are and who your partner is, so it feels safe to look to the relationship for true intimacy and emotional sustenance.
 It’s a deeper yet more grounded experience of stage one, when you can truly appreciate your partner for their uniqueness and individuality.

 You are more accepting of yourself and of each other, so there’s no need to control, engage in power struggles or play small.
-Relationship and intimacy deepens on all levels.
+Relationship and intimacy deepen on all levels.
 Sex becomes exciting and rewarding again.
 Because you know each other so well, there’s little need for lying.
 You can respond to differences with humour, compassion and respect, rather than hostility or deception.
 Revealing your vulnerability re-emerges, because you can share deeply without fear of ridicule or abandonment.
 This stage has periods of increased intimacy alternating with times of re-establishing independence.
 You come together and move apart, in a well-practiced dance.
-There is no dark side in stages four and five, as both self and relationship are now on solid footing.
+There are no dark sides in stages four and five, as both self and relationship are now on solid footing.

 Stage Five – Mutual Interdependence